Notice to Industry 10: Cleaning contractors - biosecurity requirements

 - There must be sufficient pressure to cover all surfaces (including ground) with the disinfectant.
 The disinfectant must be in contact with all surfaces for more than 10 minutes before being washed off.

 - The department biosecurity officer must inspect the corral and may direct remedial disinfection if necessary.

 All horse stalls, crates and air pallets used for the import of live horses are required to be cleaned at a department Approved Arrangement (AA) site as soon as possible after the horses have been offloaded.

 Securing biosecurity risk material in horse stalls

-- Removing any contamination on the outside of the stalls and placing this into a biosecurity waste bin.
+- removing contamination from the outside of the stalls and placing into biosecurity waste bins,

-If the stalls need to be moved to an AA site for cleaning, a biosecurity officer will apply biosecurity hold tape to the sealed stalls and issue treatment directions for the stalls to be cleaned (and moved for cleaning in an enclosed truck/tautliner).
+Once the stalls are properly sealed, a department biosecurity officer will apply biosecurity hold tape to the stall and issue treatment directions for movement in an enclosed truck/Tautliner and cleaning.

 Cleaning of horse stalls at an AA site

 - Remove/lock away all equipment if not required for cleaning and disinfection of the horse stalls.